JFdAmaral/JFdAmaral/README.md

 - 🔭 I’m currently working on Telecom as an Incident and Problem Analyst
 - 🌱 I’m currently learning Python and SQL as my way to become a Data Scientist
 - 🤔 I’m looking for help with learning.
-Tips and
+Tips and all
 - 📫 How to reach me: doamaraljuliafernandes@gmail.com
 - 😄 Pronouns: any